single-spa/single-spa/docs/parcels.md

 the context of an application because the parcel will be unmounted with the application.

 ## Parcel configuration
-A parcel is just an object with 3 or 4 functions on it, it can be loaded syncronously or asyncronously.
+A parcel is just an object with 3 or 4 functions on it.
+When mounting a parcel, you can provided either the object itself or a loading function that asynchronously downloads the parcel object.
-Each function is considered a lifecycle method, `bootstrap`, `mount`, `unmout`, `update` and must return a promise.
+Each function on a parcel object is a lifecycle method, which is a function that returns a promise.
+Parcels have three required lifecycle methods (bootstrap, mount, and unmount) and one optional lifecycle method (update).
-When creating a parcel it's strongly recommended that you use the [lifecycle helper methods](/docs/single-spa-ecosystem.md#help-for-frameworks).
+When implementing a parcel, it's strongly recommended that you use the [lifecycle helper methods](/docs/single-spa-ecosystem.md#help-for-frameworks).
 An example of a parcel written in React would look like this:
 ```js
 // myParcel.js